insin/DOMBuilder/docs/index.rst

-   Creates a DOM ``Element`` or :js:class:`DOMBuilder.HTMLElement` object with the given tag name, attributes and children - this is the underlying function used by the element creation functions created by :js:func:`DOMBuilder.apply`.
+   Creates a DOM ``Element`` or :js:class:`DOMBuilder.HTMLElement` object with the given tag name, attributes and children - this is the underlying function used by the element creation functions.

-   If children are provided, they will be added to the new element.
-Any children which are not DOM elements will be coerced ``String`` and added as Text Nodes.
+   If children are provided, they will be appended to the new element.
+Any children which are not DOM elements will be coerced to ``String`` and appended as TextNodes.

    .. versionchanged:: 1.2
       Now generates :js:class:`DOMBuilder.HTMLElement` objects if